-Treasury Bonds/Notes.
+Treasury Bonds/ Notes.
 Certificates of indebtedness issued by the National Government, the maturity of which extends beyond one year.

 Treasury Single Account (TSA).
-A single account or a set of linked accounts, thereby centralizing government cash balances, established to improve the financial management of government funds, resulting to minimized borrowing and transaction costs.
+A unified structure of government bank accounts, consolidation optimum enabling and utilization of government cash resources.
+The account is maintained at the BSP.
+A single account or a set of linked accounts, thereby government cash balances, centralizing established to improve the financial management of government funds, resulting to minimized borrowing and transaction costs.